Obytecraft/dev-doc/source/includes/_welcome.md

 Our Information System is not enough connected and connectable using a modular and service approach to provide this agility and reactivity.

-We need many skills and expertises to transform and move a step forward.
+We need many skills and expertise to transform and move a step forward.
 And it will be complicated and not adapted to have all these skills in one place in the world.

 We have the ambition to build a network of skills and a network of solutions designers/responsible.
 This network will use our existing Worldwide pool of teammates (In France, India, China, Spain …)  and at the target should let anybody having the possibility to contribute.